philou69/clean-code-php/README.md

 any structure, using mutable data types that can be written to by anything, and not centralizing where your side effects occur.
 If you can do this, you will be happier than the vast majority of other programmers.
-Le point principal est d'éviter les pièges communs tel que le partage d'etat entre objets sant aucunes structures, utilisé des données modifiables qui peuvent être écrit par n'importe qui et ne pas centraliser l'endroit où se produisent les effets secondaires.
-Si vous faites cela, vous serez plus heureux que la majorités des autres développeurs.
+Le point principal est d'éviter les pièges communs tel que le partage d'état entre objets sans aucunes structures, utilisé des données modifiables qui peuvent être écrit par n'importe qui et ne pas centraliser l'endroit où se produisent les effets secondaires.
+Si vous faites cela, vous serez plus heureux que la majorité des autres développeurs.

 **Bad:**
 **Mauvaise pratique:**